The resources you can find in this page are:

 - More Information (Registrar and Harpur Advising)

 Psychology Academic Advising is located on the first floor of the Science IV building in Suite 175.
-Walk-in hours will begin on Monday, Jan 21st.
-During the first two weeks of the semester, we will only have walk-in hours from 10:00am to 3:30pm Monday through Friday.
-Starting Monday, February 4th (Add/Drop Deadline), if you would like to schedule an appointment to meet with an academic advisor or peer advisor, please schedule through Starfish.
-Otherwise, you can simply drop by during our daily walk-in hours!
+Walk-in advising hours are available 10:00am to 3:30pm Monday through Friday or you can make a scheduled appointment to meet with an academic advisor or peer advisor through Starfish, by logging into my.binghamton.edu.

 Regular semester walk-in hours are Monday-Friday 10:00am to 3:30pm.